Chartability/POUR-CAF/README.md

 _This heuristic is based on community practices_.

-DX state is not easy to share and reproduce.
+__Description__: DX state is not easy to share and reproduce.
 If an analysis or complex interaction can produce a customized view, this view must be easy to share without instructions (such as with a single link, file, or saved state).

 __Good example__: [https://moz.com/blog/everything-you-never-wanted-to-know-about-google-maps-parameters](https://moz.com/blog/everything-you-never-wanted-to-know-about-google-maps-parameters)